-Dr. Walsh currently serves on the Board of Directors at MxD, the Board of Governors at Argonne National Laboratory, the Board of Directors for Current, the MIT Corporation Visiting Committee for Sponsored Research, and the Board of Visitors for Vanderbilt’s Engineering School.
-He currently chairs the Boards for both the Chicago Council on Science and Technology, a Chicago-based science communications group driven by participation from major academic, hospital, museum, and industrial organizations in Chicago, and the University Industry Demonstration Partnership (UIDP), a U.S. National Academies of Science, Engineering, and Medicine spin-out with significant national impact and growing global reach advancing the collaborations between universities and industry.
+Dr. Walsh currently serves on the Board of Directors at MxD, the Board of Governors at Argonne National Laboratory, the Board of Directors for Current, the MIT Corporation Visiting Committee for Sponsored Research, the Board of Visitors for Vanderbilt’s Engineering School, and the University Industry Demonstration Partnership (UIDP).
+He currently chairs the Board of the Chicago Council on Science and Technology, a Chicago-based science communications group driven by participation from major academic, hospital, museum, and industrial organizations in Chicago.
+Previously, Dr. Walsh served on the Board of Directors at Fermi National Laboratory, the Illinois Governor’s Innovation Council, the Naval Research Advisory Committee, and the U.S. Secretary of Navy Advisory Panel.